About

 and back again

 This is not a framework I developed later to describe my work.
-It was a direction I recognised early — already as an architecture student, when I understood that what drew me was not the construction of buildings, but the question of what they mean and how they shape people’s lives.
+It was a direction I recognised even as a student — when I understood that what drew me was not the construction of buildings, but their meaning and how cities and buildings shape people’s lives.

 how we see the city · how we think across disciplines and cultures · how knowledge becomes something shared.

-Deep understanding is what makes that change possible — and my work is dedicated to turning that understanding into public experience.
+This is what I call architectural mediation — and my work is dedicated to turning that understanding into public experience.

-In that neighbourhood I curated a curatorial initiative at that time, focusing on this changing of perspective.
-I still remember a moment when a group of schoolchildren came to visit the exhibition.
-After the tour we started a conversation about Kypseli, their neighbourhood.
+In that neighbourhood I curated Urban Details, a public exhibition focusing on this changing of perspective.
+I still remember a group of schoolchildren who came to visit.
+After the tour, we started a conversation about their neighbourhood.
 I asked them what they liked about it.
 Their answer was immediate: they liked it when it rained — but not because of the rain itself.
 Their parents were afraid and asked them to come home immediately after school.
-The rain gave them an excuse to stay outside a little longer — to sit together waiting for it to pass, on a bus stop seat or on a bench under a covered arcade, without their parents worrying.
+The rain gave them an excuse to sit and spend more time together — on a bus stop bench under a covered arcade — without their parents worrying.

 That moment — and what those children said — confirmed something simple but essential I had long believed: a city is not defined by its design, but by what it allows people to do — to meet, to stay, to relate.
 Ever since, a city bench means something different to me.

 For years now, I have been speaking three languages on a daily basis — Greek, German, and English.
 But language is never only words.
-It is a whole set of cultural codes with its own logic and its own assumptions about what is obvious, what is important, and what does not need to be said — each one representing a distinct history and way of being in the world.
+It carries cultural codes with their own logic and assumptions about what is obvious, what is important, and what does not need to be said — each one a distinct history and way of being in the world.

 Learning to move between them — literally and metaphorically — has taught me to hold multiple perspectives simultaneously, to resist easy conclusions, and to find common ground across difference without erasing it.

 The Bauhaus understood this instinctively.
 It was never just a school.
-It was a community of people from across Europe and beyond, working across art, craft, and architecture, aiming to provide a new way of living and therefore a new society — at a time of profound political instability.
-When it was forced to close in 1933, its members scattered across the globe, carrying its ideas with them and planting them in entirely new contexts.
+It was a community drawn from across Europe and beyond, working across art, craft, and architecture — aiming for a new way of living, and therefore a new society, at a time of profound political instability.
+When it was forced to close in 1933, its members scattered across the globe, carrying its ideas with them and planting them in new contexts.

 The Bauhaus did not produce a single language but rather a way of thinking across borders, cultures and disciplines.